Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 Each step in this process involves multiple decisions on how to represent the as-built reality with the constraints of the BIM software in mind (for both modeling capabilities and object libraries).
 Additionally, when the real-world conditions differ from the idealized parametric objects (as they often do), modelers have to come to a decision about the acceptable level of simplification to maintain sufficient model accuracy while avoiding overly complex custom elements.

-There are also several approaches to modeling that can be used in certain situations, with at least three distinct methodologies that can be highlighted as de-facto industry standards.
+Several approaches to modeling can be used in certain situations, with at least three distinct methodologies that can be highlighted as de-facto industry standards.
 Literal modeling is the process of creating exact geometric representations of as-built conditions, with all the deviations and irregularities.
-Parametric approximation relies on using standard BIM objects that are adjusted to fit actual conditions, with intelligent data structures prioritized over exact geometry.
+Parametric approximation relies on using standard BIM objects that are adjusted to fit the actual conditions, with intelligent data structures prioritized over exact geometry.
 Hybrid approaches are also fairly common.
 They are a combination of custom geometry for irregular features and parametric objects for typical elements.

 The best option for a specific situation depends on the intended uses of the model, as well as the nature of the structure documented and the resources available for the process.
 Literal modeling is often chosen for historic preservation projects with an emphasis on unique architectural details, while renovation designs are often created using parametric objects, even if it does come at the cost of minor geometric simplification in certain cases.